toha87/EWU-CSCD371-2018-Fall/Assignment4/GradingNotes.md

 ### 28. Which is preferable, `string`, the key word, or `String` the .NET Type?

 Generally use `string` but whichever you choose, be consistent throughout.
 Don't use both.

+### 29. Is it okay to have public fields?

+Public, even protected fields should be avoided.
+Just use properties or make the field private and wrap it with a property.